 You are charged for each hour or partial hour that an Application load balancer is running and the number of Load Balancer Capacity Units (LCU) used per hour.

 Q: What is a Load Balancer Capacity Unit (LCU)?

-An LCU is a new metric for determining how you pay for an Application load balancer.
-An LCU defines the maximum resource consumed in any one of the dimensions (new connections, active connections, and bandwidth) the Application load balancer processes your traffic.
+An LCU is a new metric for determining how you pay for an Application Load Balancer.
+An LCU defines the maximum resource consumed in any one of the dimensions (new connections, active connections, bandwidth and rule evaluations) the Application Load Balancer processes your traffic.